 RN to BSN students will also be required to complete a criminal background check (upon admission), statement of criminal record (each semester), HIPAA training (upon admission and annually), signed student handbook signature page (upon admission and annually), health insurance (upon admission), media release (upon admission), and authorization of release (upon admission).
+RN to BSN students who are noncompliant will not be permitted to submit clinical assignments in RN to BSN courses and will accrue a 5% grade reduction (10% maximum) on clinical assignments each day assignments are late.

 LPN to BSN: All LPN to BSN students are required to have an active, unencumbered LPN license for admission to the LPN to BSN Program.
 The license can be in any state but must be maintained throughout the program.
 Students must immediately report any event or circumstance that could impact the status of continued LPN licensure.
 Failure to do so or allowing the license to expire will result in program dismissal.
 LPN to BSN students are also required to have one year of practice experience as an LPN.
-Proof of this experience is due to the LPN to BSN Program Track Coordinator before beginning the first nursing course (NSG 213); see the LPN to BSN program progression plan.
+Proof of this experience is due to the LPN to BSN Program Track Coordinator before beginning the first nursing course (NSG 213).
+See the LPN to BSN program progression plan.